 Loro hanno voglia di andare.
 (They feel like going.)

-Luigi ha a che fare con i problemi.
-(Luigi deals with the problems.)
+Luigi ha a che fare con dei problemi ultimamente.
+(Luigi has been dealing with some problems lately.)

 Essere and Avere in Compound Tenses

 As we mentioned earlier, both avere and essere are also used as helper verbs (also known as “auxiliary verbs”) in compound tenses.

 Common compound tenses include the passato prossimo (present perfect), trapassato prossimo (past perfect), futuro anteriore (future perfect), congiuntivo passato (past subjunctive) and condizionale passato (past conditional).

 While avere acts as an auxiliary for a vast majority of Italian verbs, there is a select group of verbs that conjugate with essere in compound tenses.